NickvanDyke/hot-100/README.md

 	- JavaScript/TypeScript on both the front and back end makes it easy for developers to work on both sides of the application, requiring familiarity with only one language
 - Fastify
 	- Performant
-	- Ergonomic plugin API, especially compared to Express's middleware
+	- Intelligible plugin API, especially compared to Express's middleware
 - [Mercurius](https://mercurius.dev/#/)
 	- Performant with simple setup and configuration
 	- Flexible, easily allowing us to combine our multiple data sources into a single API for the client to consume